taylor-yamashita/japan-minority-twitter-nlp/README.md

-# Code for Questioning “Japanese-ness”: A Holistic Analysis of Racism on Japanese Twitter
+## Questioning “Japanese-ness”: A Holistic Analysis of Racism on Japanese Twitter

 ### Requirements
 - Install requirements using the pipenv Pipfile.